Rayo-hub2025/Mulu-Brian-Masila_StructuredProgramming/README.md

-**Normal variable** -stores an actual value and memory is accessed directly using the variable name. int x = 10;
+**Normal variable** -stores an actual value and memory is accessed directly using the variable name.br int x = 10;
 printf("%d",x);
 **Pointer** stores memory address of another variable and memory is addressed indirectly through address stored in the pointer.